RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Formal Proofs

 \begin{theorem} Let $B$ and $\tilde{B}$ be two adjacent blocks, then $\tilde{B}.r = B.r+1$ and $\tilde{B}.v \geq B.v$. \end{theorem} \begin{proof} According to the algorithm, there are three instances where a new block is created.

-\begin{itemize} \item Case 1: when $isAsync$ = false and $L_v$ creates a new synchronous block by extending the $block_{high}$ with rank ($v$,$r$)(see line~\ref{S:line:36}).
-In this case, $L_v$ creates a new block with round $r+1$.
-Hence the adjacent blocks have monotonically increasing round numbers. \item Case 2: when $isAsync$ = true and upon collecting $n-f$ <timeout> messages in view $v$ (see line~\ref{A:line:1}).
-In this case, the replica selects the $block_{high}$ with the highest rank $(v,r)$, and extends it by proposing a level $1$ asynchronous block with round $r+1$.
-Hence the adjacent blocks have monotonically increasing round numbers. \item Case 3: when $isAsync$ = true and upon collecting $n-f$ <vote-async> messages for a level $1$ asynchronous block (see line~\ref{A:line:15}-\ref{A:line:16}).
+\begin{itemize} \item Case 1: when $isAsync$ = false and $L_{vcur}$ creates a new synchronous block by extending the $block_{high}$ with rank ($v$,$r$).
+In this case, $L_{vcur}$ creates a new block with round $r+1$.
+Hence the adjacent blocks have monotonically increasing round numbers. \item Case 2: when $isAsync$ = true and upon collecting $n-f$ $<$timeout$>$ messages in view $v$.
+In this case, the replica selects the $block_{high}$ with the highest rank $(v,r)$, and extends it by proposing a level $1$ fallback block with round $r+1$.
+Hence the adjacent blocks have monotonically increasing round numbers. \item Case 3: when $isAsync$ = true and upon collecting $n-f$ $<$vote-async$>$ messages for a level $1$ fallback block.
 In this case, the replica extends the level $1$ block by proposing a level $2$ block with round $r+1$.
 Hence the adjacent blocks have monotonically increasing round numbers. \end{itemize}

 The view numbers are non decreasing according to the algorithm.
 Hence Theorem~\ref{th:2} holds. \end{proof}

 \begin{theorem} If a synchronous block $B_c$ with rank $(v,r)$ is committed, then all future blocks in view $v$ will extend $B_c$. \end{theorem} \begin{proof} We prove this by contradiction.